 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-Water capacity at Lake Gordon is holding at moderate levels.
-The current reading shows the reservoir at 54.1%, translating to 12,359 GL.
-Authorities continue to monitor inflows carefully.
+Storage levels at Lake Gordon are within moderate seasonal bounds.
+The current reading shows the reservoir at 50.6%, translating to 12,359 GL.
+This represents a typical midpoint for the region's hydrological cycle.

 The surrounding catchment of Lake Gordon also supports diverse local flora and fauna.
 When capacity allows, Lake Gordon becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.